Yeemster/CMPE-131-2_Term_Project-/Specification.md

 1. User clicks on the share button
 1. System displays a screen prompting the user to enter an email to share with
 1. The user enters in the email they want to share their flash cards to
+2. System prompts the user editing permissions.
+3. User chooses right of access, between edit, view, and comment.
-1. The user clicks send button
+4. The user clicks send button
-1. The system shares the flash card file with the inputted email account
+5. The system shares the flash card file with the inputted email account
 ### Primary Postconditions
 1. The system displays a message saying it was shared successfully.
 ### Alternate Sequences